lewang/Templates-Import-Export-for-Anki/README.md

   - An extra CSS file can be present in the source directory (compared to what **Export** outputs), regarded as the global CSS.
 When the CSS file is missing under a note type folder, the global CSS will be used if present.
 The behavior when both are present is **configur**able.
+  - An extra common epilog HTML file can be present in the source directory.
+When present, its contents will be appended to both the front and back of every card template, prefixed with a marker comment.
+This is useful for shared JavaScript or other common footer content.
 + **Configure**: some configurable settings in JSON format
   - *delimiter between front and back template*: the demimiter for separating front & back templates in each card.
 Default: `` ```<br> `` (``<br>`` is line break)
   - *CSS file name*: the filename for all CSS files.
 Default: ``style.css``
+  - *common epilog file name*: the filename for the common epilog HTML file.
+Default:
+    ``common_epilog.html``
   - *insert global CSS before individual ones of all note types*: if ``true``, global CSS file will be inserted before each note type's CSS file.
 Otherwise, global CSS will be ignored if there is a CSS file for the note type.
 Default: ``false``